-(6) This man is believed to have used the fava bean to save the Sicilians from starvation.
+(6) The fava bean is an essential part of one festival honoring this man, who is believed to have used to the crop to save the Sicilians from starvation.
 Father Donald Calloway outlined steps for a 33-day Consecration to [This Man], which led to Pope Francis declaring a "Year of [this man]" (+) in December 2020.
 March 19 is the "Solemnity of [this saint]," who is venerated as "Most Chaste" in the Divine Praises.
-The largest church in () Canada is named after, for the points, what adoptive father of Jesus Christ?
+Naming the largest church in () Canada, this is, for the points, what carpenter and adoptive father of Jesus Christ?

-ANSWER: Saint Joseph (accept Consecration to St. Joseph: The Wonders of Our Spiritual Father; accept Year of Saint Joseph; accept Solemnity of Saint Joseph; accept Saint Joseph (solemnity) (solemnit
+ANSWER: Saint Joseph (accept Consecration to St. Joseph: The Wonders of Our Spiritual Father; accept Year of Saint Joseph; accept Solemnity of Solemnity

 (7) Prior to this event.
 Richard Rich's testimony proved to be the deciding factor against one man, despite statements by Richard Southwell and his servant.
-The subject of this event claimed his indictment violated the Magna Carta, (+) and the victim of this event was convicted of "maliciously denying the royal supremacy."() For the points, identify this 1535 event in which the patron saint of politicians was killed on the orders of Henry the Eighth.
+The subject of this event claimed that his indictment was void as it went against the Magna Carta, (+) and the victim of this event had been convicted of "maliciously denying the royal supremacy."
+Occurring at Tower Hill on July 6, 1535, () this is, for the points, what event in which the patron saint of politicians was killed on the orders of Henry the Eighth?

-ANSWER: Execution of Saint (or Sir) Thomas More (accept Behead ing or Kill ing in place of Execution)
+ANSWER: Execution of Saint (or Sir) Thomas More (accept Beheading or Killing in place of Execution)

 (8) Lucia dos Santos divinely received the "Three Secrets of [this city]," where the Sanctuary of Our Lady of Ortiga stands.
 That sanctuary in this city was also home to Saints Francisco and Jacinta Marto.
-According to eyewitnesses, a 1917 (+) event in this city involved the sun zigzagging through the sky and emitting different colors.
+According to eyewitnesses, a 1917 (+) event in this city, known as the "Miracle of the Sun," involved the sun zigzagging through the sky and emitting different colors.
 The Virgin () Mary appeared to three shepherd children in, for the points, what popular pilgrimage site in Portugal?